 The Northside Planning Council is fortunate to have a Board composed of dedicated and passionate residents and community leaders.
 These Northside volunteers bring a wide range of diverse talents, and each possesses a unique professional background and skill set, and they graciously apply these capabilities to improving their neighborhood.

-In 2013, we welcomed three new Board members: John Boles, Nancy Stillwell and Tiffany Werner!
+In 2013, we welcomed five new Board members: John Boles, Jim Krueger, Steve Reese, Nancy Stillwell and Tiffany Werner!

 The NPC Board of Directors meet at the Warner Park Community Recreation Center on the 3rd Wednesday of each month from 6 to 8 PM.
 To reach any Board member, please contact the NPC Executive Director.

 John Boles has lived in Madison since 1970 and has resided at Cherokee for over 20 years.
 He currently is self-employed as a Financial Planner and Registered Tax Return Preparer.
 John is a confirmed golf addict and a long-time member of Cherokee Country Club.
 His interest in the NPC is primarily economic development – to support the businesses we already have and promote the Northside as a place for new businesses to become established and grow.
 John has a BA and MBA from UW Madison.